After a busy day in our Tokyo office on Monday I took the Shinkansen to Osaka.

 The route between Tokyo and Osaka is very busy and you often hear a train pass in the opposite direction.
 Two 16 car trains pass by each other in just seconds.

-Unfortunately it gets dark early and I soon after departure could no long see anything out the windows.
+Unfortunately it gets dark early and soon after departure I could no longwe see anything out the windows.
 But, then I was able to nap a bit 🙂

 I did not get a good shot of the nose of the train, but it is definitely designed to cut through the air.